Letting agents act on behalf of landlords.

 - how much the rent is and how often it’s paid

-- how the agency wants the rent paid (for example by cheque or standing order).
+- how the agency wants the rent paid.

-Most letting fees for tenants in Wales are banned from 1 September 2019.
-This means that it is an offence for landlords and letting agents to charge them for any tenancy that starts after that date.
+Letting fees in Wales are banned.
+This means it is an offence for landlords and letting agents to charge them.
 Find out here which fees are banned and what you can do if you are charged a banned fee.